mtorpey/hive-notation/README.md

 that this location sits from `another_piece`.
 This is a lot easier to understand when you see examples.

-Here are some examples:
+Here are some examples of moves:
 - `g` -- Black's grasshopper moves.
 - `BxA` -- White's beetle climbs onto white's ant.
 - `+QGs2` -- White places his queen next to white's grasshopper, 2 places
-  clockwise from where black's spider borders it.
+  clockwise around it from black's spider.
 - `ABs1-ga3#` -- White's ant (the one currently next to white's beetle, 1 place clockwise around it from black's spider) moves next to black's grasshopper, 3 places clockwise around it from black's ant.
 This ends the game!